 Potential Earnings: Per their website, you could earn an average of $21 an hour, including tips and bonuses.
 You can even earn extra for referrals and good performance. $21 at 20 hours per week x 4= $1680 a month.

-DoorDash lets you keep 100% of the delivery fee, plus you earn tips and boosts, and it’s one of the gigs that have been reviewed by others as being a decent way to earn cash.
-However, it’s only available in select cities.
+DoorDash lets you keep 100% of the delivery fee and it’s one of the gigs that have been reviewed by others as being a decent way to earn cash.
+However, it’s only available in select cities and recently, it was revealed drivers don't keep 100% of tips.

 You don’t need a car to be a Dasher, delivery can be made on foot, scooter, bike, or motorcycle.
 And they provide auto insurance covering up to $1,000,000 in bodily injury and property damage to third parties due to accidents while making deliveries in the US.